stefanpython/youtube-clone/README.md

 # YouTube Clone

 A simple YouTube clone built using Vite and React.
+The website is a bit visually unpolished.
+The main focuse was to work with fetching and displaying data from APIs.

 Live demo [HERE](https://stefanpython.github.io/youtube-clone/) - Note: If no video is loading it means my free api quota exceeded for the day.
 Wait 24h and try again.